Call 570.287.9999 to get more information or register for a class

 Whether you’re just starting out or have a project or technique in mind, you can design your own class.
 Register for an hour-long session of private instruction, $15.
 Groups of up to 3 can be accommodated at the same time.

 Events Search and Views Navigation

-KNITTING 101 teaches the basics: you'll learn how to cast on, knit, purl, and bind off.
-All class materials provided, plus you get a 10% New Knitter Discount for all purchases made that day to outfit yourself to continue your knitting journey at home.
-(Also offered Saturday, June 2, and Saturday, July 7, 10:00-11:00 AM.)Find out more »
+Let's knit!
+Learn how to cast on, knit and purl, and bind off.
+All materials provided in class.
+Participants receive a 10% New Knitter Discount for all purchases made that day.
+Also offered April 7.Find out more »

 This is a regular get-together for stranded knitters on the first Wednesday of the month.
 It's not a class, and there is no cost to attend.
 The only way to become proficient in this colorwork technique, also known as Fair Isle knitting, is practice, practice, practice, so that’s what we will do together!
 Participants are invited to bring their own projects and share any tutorials, patterns, videos, etc. that they have found helpful.Find out more »